US import and export guide

 Which business model should you choose?

 A rule of thumb is to pick a commission model if you think a product will be easy to sell.
-If you think a product will be difficult to sell, however, price your business based on a retainer.
+But if you think a product will be difficult to sell, price your business based on a retainer.

 Finally, if you’re confident in your ability to sell products you acquire, you don’t have to negotiate a payment structure with manufacturers.
 All you’ll have to negotiate is how much you’ll buy product for and then find a way to profit from the merchandise.